 Masteller received her undergraduate degree in Earth and Environmental Science from the University of Pennsylvania.
 She then pursued a PhD in the Earth and Planetary Sciences Department at the University of California, Santa Cruz.
 Her dissertation research used a combination of numerical modeling, laboratory experiments, and field data to quantify the roles of biology and flow variability on coarse sediment transport in fluvial and coastal settings.

 Following her PhD research, Masteller moved to Germany to undertake training in environmental seismology, active source geophysics, and their application to rocky coast geomorphology.
 She worked as a postdoctoral researcher and Alexander von Humboldt Fellow at the Helmholtz Center, German Research Center for Geoscience from 2017-2019.
-She looks forward to joining the Washington University faculty in January 2020.

 The WUSTL Geomorphology Lab is currently seeking motivated graduate students and postdocs to work on a wide range of research questions.
 Projects will be largely dictated by individual interests but some jumping off points include: